entrey/js-summary/README.md

 The latest ECMAScript standard defines nine types:

 Six primitive Data Types that are:
-- undefined
+- Undefined
-- boolean
+- Boolean
-- number
+- String
-- string
+- Number
-- bigint
+- BigInt
-- symbol
+- Symbol

-Special primitive **null** (typeof 'object').
+Special primitive **Null** (typeof 'object').

 **Object** is a special structural type for any constructed object instance also used as data structures: new Object, new Array, new Map, new Set, new WeakMap, new WeakSet, new Date and almost everything made with new keyword.